Tarieret/Archived_Projects/Data_Mining_in_Brain_Tumor_Detection/README.md

 - Recall
 - F1-score

+## Data
+The project used publicly available brain MRI image datasets sourced from Kaggle.

+The dataset consisted of labeled MRI images across the following categories:
+- 3,079 normal images
+- 281 meningioma tumor images
+- 5,908 pituitary tumor images

+The image data is not included in this repository due to size constraints.

 This repository is shared for academic reference and archival purposes.
 No claim of sole authorship is made.